shastaxc/HasteInfo/README.md

 ## How to Use

 HasteInfo just reports what dual wield you need to hit haste cap.
 You decide what to do with it.
 The most common use is likely going to be that you want your GearSwap to be told what DW value it needs, then respond by equipping some set of gear.
-Here's an example:
+There are two main ways to accomplish this: 1) Enable the HasteInfo feature in SilverLibs, 2) Add all the necessary hooks into your GearSwap files yourself.

+### Enable HasteInfo via SilverLibs

+SilverLibs is a GearSwap library that makes adding new features quick and easy.
+This is a perfect example of that.
+Implementing HasteInfo using SilverLibs only requires 2 steps.
+However, the initial setup for SilverLibs can end up taking longer than implementing HasteInfo the manual way (for a single job).
+If you plan to add HasteInfo integration for multiple jobs, using SilverLibs is highly recommended.

+Here is the documentation for SilverLibs installation: https://github.com/shastaxc/silver-libs/wiki/Installation

+Here are the instructions for enabling HasteInfo using SilverLibs: https://github.com/shastaxc/silver-libs/wiki/Integrate-HasteInfo

+Here is an example implementation: https://github.com/shastaxc/gearswap-data/blob/main/Silvermutt-THF.lua

+### Add HasteInfo Hooks in GearSwap Manually

+Implementing HasteInfo into GearSwap this way requires more steps.
+If you have to do this for multiple jobs, SilverLibs is recommended.
+Here's an example of doing it the manual way without SilverLibs:

 Initialize your `dw_needed` variable in the function that triggers when you change main/sub jobs.
 This function is `user_setup()` in Mote's library and `job_setup()` in Selindrile's library.
 Mote's example:
 ```lua